GaryHostt/OIC_start-stop/README.md

   <img src="https://github.com/GaryHostt/OIC_start-stop/blob/master/1.jpg?raw=true" alt="OIC"/>
 </p>

-This shows how to use the OCI API to start and stop your OIC instance.
+This shows how to use the OCI API to start & stop your OIC instance, and get announcements.

 For more information on Oracle Integration, click [here](https://garyhostt.github.io/Oracle_Integration/).